 An article published in Health Insurance Group Risk (June 2013) shows that ageing workers are carrying on work with the number of people aged 65 and over in employment reaching one million for the first time (Office for National Statistics (ONS).
 The data, which relates to the period between February and April 2013, shows the employment rate for those aged 65 and over was 9.5%.

-The report says both the employment rate, and a number of people in work for this age group, is the highest since comparable records began in 1992.
-The rise due to more people staying on in work, and there were more people in this age group now, as life expectancy rises.
+The report says both the employment rate and several people in work for this age group, is the highest since comparable records began in 1992.
+The rise being due to more people staying on in work, and there were more people in this age group now, as life expectancy rises.

 Over the last 50 years (1960-2010) the average life span has increased by 10 years for a man and 8 years for a woman.
 And older, experienced workers can be beneficial to businesses and workers.
 So employers need a more proactive approach to managing employee health.